sealmindset/pulseapp/docs/explained.md

 ### Problem Statement (given)

 > This initiative is essential because we’re experiencing a high turnover rate among sales associates.
-Training at scale has become a bottleneck, and ensuring every new associate is thoroughly trained in the **Sell by Number** methodology is critical to improving conversion rates and overall store performance.
+Training at scale has become a bottleneck, and ensuring every new associate is thoroughly trained in the **PULSE Selling** methodology is critical to improving conversion rates and overall store performance.

 ### Solution Vision (given)